TwiztedDesign/vfp/docs/README.md

 and then add it to your DOM.
 This way, you can get the events from the player and respond to them within your website.
 For example, you can change the color of your background, based on the events that are emitted by the player.

 In addition to that, Videoflow player can also be integrated into other players.
 In those cases the video playback functionality will not be a part of Videoflow.
-Instead Videoflow will act as a transparent overlay that will generate the interactivity and the graphics over the existing player, it will become a layer within a third party player.
+Instead, Videoflow will act as a transparent overlay that will generate the interactivity and the graphics over the existing player, it will become a layer within a third party player.
 This functionality is useful if you already have a player, and you want to add the interactive functionality along with the rest of the powerful features of Videoflow.

 # Getting Started